david-swift/Memorize/README.md

 ## Usage

 Create a new set using the `+` button in the sidebar.
-Press on the pen icon in order to edit the set's title and content, or to delete the set.
+Click the pen icon to edit the set's title and content, or to delete the set.

 ### Import

 ![Import Quizlet Set](data/tutorials/Import.png)

-Click on the button with the download icon next to `Add Flashcard` if you want to import a Quizlet set.
+If you have a Quizlet set you'd like to use, click the download icon next to `Add Flashcard`.
 Follow the tutorial [here](data/tutorials/Import.mp4).

 ### Study